 Never before have I been more articulate in my pronunciation of the English language.
-I had written down my exact order, checked it, checked it again, and checked it at least another 5 times before I picked up the telephone with my sweaty palm.
-And although I had dialled the brokers’ number numerous times before, my focus on hitting the correct keys on the telephone was so intense that all other noises and my surroundings disappeared in the background.
+I had written down my exact order, checked it, checked it again.
+And checked it at least another 5 times before I picked up the telephone with my sweaty palm.
+And although I had dialed the brokers’ number numerous times before.
+My focus on hitting the correct keys on the telephone was so intense that all other noises and my surroundings disappeared in the background.

 Trading online has simplified the process of buying and selling.
 The platform itself is merely a tool for you to accomplish the function of trading.
 Most online platforms provide demonstration accounts for you to practice in, and various videos showing you how to use the functions you require.
 And if after all of that you are still confused, you are likely to have a support number you can call.

 Nowadays I literally place orders in my sleep as it is a simple function of what I do.
-The decision making process on whether to buy or sell is where my energies are focussed as this is what will make me a successful trader.
+The decision making process on whether to buy or sell is where my energies are focussed.
+This is what will make me a successful trader.

 So take the time to practice and play around with your online trading platform and make sure you are familiar with the process before you make the decision to buy or sell.
 At least then the only worry you will have is the trade itself, and not if you have placed the order correctly.

 Halifax Investment Services

 ASIC Australian Financial Services License Number – 225973